TomAugspurger/iowa-academic-standards/standards/hs-science.md

 ## HS-ESS3-4

-Evaluate or refine a technological solution that reduces impacts of human activities on natural systems.
+Evaluate or refine a technological solution that reduces impacts on natural systems.

 ## HS-ESS3-5

-Analyze geoscience data and the results from global climate models to make an evidence-based forecast of the current rate of global or regional climate change and associated future impacts to Earth systems.
+Analyze geoscience data and the results from global climate models to make an evidence-based forecast of the current rate of global or regional climate trends and associated future impacts to Earth systems.

 ## HS-ESS3-6

-Use a computational representation to illustrate the relationships among Earth systems and how those relationships are being modified due to human activity.
+Use a computational representation to illustrate the relationships among Earth systems and how those relationships are being modified over time.

 ## HS-ETS1-1